zoisite-rb/zoisite-rb/guides/source/generators.md

 [`vendor`][] method creates a file in the `vendor/` directory.

-There is also a `file` method (which is an alias for [`create_file`][]), which accepts a relative path from `Rails.root` and creates all the directories and files needed:
+There is also a `file` method (which is an alias for [`create_file`][]), which accepts a relative path from `Zoisite.root` and creates all the directories and files needed:

 ```ruby